zhichli/container-use/README.md

 Enabling `container-use` requires 2 steps:

-1. Adding an MCP configuration for `container-use`
+1. Adding an MCP configuration for `container-use` corresponding to the repository.
 2. (Optional) Adding a rule so the agent uses containarized environments.

 ### [Claude Code](https://docs.anthropic.com/en/docs/claude-code/tutorials#set-up-model-context-protocol-mcp)